hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 ### Why We're Excited

 Spenmo started with company cards, but has already expanded into invoices, payments, and credit.
 Internal payments and controls is oftentimes a massive pain point for CFOs and having software to monitor and manage employee expenses, advertising and operational costs, subscriptions, invoices, and travel is a no-brainer.
 Similar companies in the US like Divvy are already unicorns working on this problem.
 With the rapidly digitalization of startups and businesses in Asia, we think it won't be long before Spenmo becomes the defacto way companies manage their spend.

-### Stage

-Spenmo actually came to us 6 months ago and deferred involvement in our batch program because they were invited into YC.
-They've since grown to over 140 companies, are manging over $1M in company transactions and have originated about $150k of loans.

 ### Founders